squirrelphp/queries/README.md

     // Set implementation layer beneath the error layer
     $errorLayer->setLowerLayer($implementationLayer);

+    // Rename our layered service - this is now our database object
+    $db = $errorLayer;

-    // $errorLayer is now useable and can be injected
+    // $db is now useable and can be injected
     // anywhere you need it.
 Typehint it with
     // \Squirrel\Queries\DBInterface